Revelation 19:20

 are blessed.
 There are many blessings that come from God, but this will prove

 to be the greatest blessing of all.
-You will live on the earth for just a few
+You will live this present life for just a

 world, but lose his own soul?"
 If you understand what is important,